Best Handguns Under $400 For 2018

 EAA Witness Pavona Polymer Compact

 The name may be a mouthful, but the EAA Witness Pavona Polymer Compact is a compact DA/SA pistol made by Tanfoglio in Italy and imported by EAA.
-MSRP is $403, so stores should carry it for less.
+MSRP is $403, but stores carry it for less.
 Like much of the Witness line, it's a CZ 75-derived pistol with a polymer frame that's available in a variety of finishes.

 The Pavona is tailored for women, though many male reviewers have praised its shootability, reliability and accuracy, even in larger hands.
 Capacity is 13 rounds of .380 or 9mm, or 9 rounds of .40 S&W.